The Best Things To Do In Buenos Aires Argentina

 Casa Rosada is the seat of the Argentine government in Buenos Aires.
 The Argentine president’s office is also in the building.

 Unfortunately, visits to the Casa Rosada are very limited.
-I have never had the opportunity to visit.
+I have never had the opportunity to visit it.
 In the past, Casa Rosada tours were available to tourists on certain days and at certain times.
 Currently, Casa Rosada visits and tours are only available for school groups.

 You can still admire the beautiful red building from the outside.